 - High traffic areas of the apparatus’ passenger compartment (i.e. seats, doghouse, headsets, etc.) should be wiped down on a weekly basis.

 - As a rule of thumb, if any equipment smells of smoke, it is considered to be “contaminated” and shall be decontaminated as soon as possible.

-ABOUT FIRE-DEX's WE CARE INITIATIVE
+ABOUT OUR WE CARE INITIATIVE

 Our WE CARE initiative is an ongoing effort to build protection for you and your family in and outside the firehouse.
 Visit our web page for resources on mitigating occupational exposure to carcinogens and heat stress as well helpful tips for implementing your own decontamination procedure.